 Consistency: The proposed PWSF will not be located in environmentally sensitive or passive recreation areas of the County.
-Staff from the Alachua County Environmental Protection Department have indicated that the tower site is approximately 400 ft. distant from the nearest wetland and expect no significant impacts to strategic ecosystem resources.

 f. not be placed or constructed on a historic structure, landmark or site that is eligible for listing in the National Register of Historic Places or is deemed of historic value by the State of Florida or Alachua County.

 Consistency: The tower will not be placed on a historic structure, landmark or site that is eligible for listing in the National Register of Historic Places or deemed of historic value by the State of Florida or Alachua County.